kubernetes/kops/docs/single-to-multi-master.md

 before attempting it.

 During this procedure, you will experience **downtime** on the API server, but not on the end user services.
+During this downtime, existing pods will continue to work, but you will not be able to create new pods and any existing pod that dies will not be restarted.

 ## 1 - Backups